 It’s full of foodie hotspots and street art and plenty of cool things to do after nightfall.
 (I enjoyed many nights out here while living in London!)
 It’s hard to go wrong here: feel free to explore and get to know London in your own way – by now you’re getting familiar with what you love about the city and how to get around!

 If you love street art, Brick Lane is the place to go.
 This street runs south through the Whitechapel neighborhood.
 You can see work by globally-renowned street artists; at different times there have been Banksy’s here, and my favorite artist Dal East has done work here too.
-There are free walking tours if you want a guide.

 For dinner, you have tons of options.
 Brick Lane is best known for its Indian and Bangladeshi food.
 If you haven’t tried this aspect of British food yet (yes, British), now’s the time!